MalbertRogers/mmb-bioit/team/index.md

 [PhD position at the RIVM in collaboration with the MMB-BioIT (in Dutch)](https://www.werkenbijdeoverheid.nl/vacatures/aio-promovendus-antimicrobiele-resistentie-RIVM-2022-0173#0)

-%We have no open positions at the moment.%
+% We have no open positions at the moment. %

 {% include link.html type="external" link="https://google.com/" text="Apply Now" icon="" style="button" %}
 {:.center}